 ‘Music is the very soul of a great church’ – Hector Berlioz.

-Here at St Michael’s, music is at the heart of our worship and we are fortunate to have a robed choir of some 15-20 singers from all walks of life and of a range of ages.
-The Choir sings a diversity of music including congregational mass settings, psalms to Anglican chant, hymns, choral anthems, and motets.
-The Choir’s repertoire is wide, ranging from Tallis and Byrd to Bob Chilcott and James MacMillan, via Purcell, Wesley, Mendelssohn, Faure, Bruckner, and others.
+Here at Saint Michael’s, music is at the heart of our worship and we are fortunate to have a robed choir of some 12-16 singers from all walks of life and a mix of ages.
+The Choir sings a wide range of music including congregational mass settings, psalms to Anglican chant, hymns, choral anthems and motets.
+The Choir’s repertoire is extensive, ranging from Tallis and Byrd to Bob Chilcott and James MacMillan, via Purcell, Bach, Wesley, Mendelssohn, Faure, Bruckner and others.
 The Choir strives for high standards and is one of the best church choirs in the area.

 Essential qualities for the role include: